oracle/okafka/connectors/README.md

 - osdt_cert-21.5.0.0.jar

 ### Oracle Database Setup
-To run the Kafka Sink Connector against Oracle Database, a database user should be created and should be granted the below privileges.
+To run the Kafka Sink and Source Connector against Oracle Database, a database user should be created and should be granted the below privileges.

 ```roomsql
 create user <username> identified by <password>